Press

 * Use source control - AND asset control.
 This can be as simple as checking your data files into Subversion.

-* Strive for readable, maintainable code first and fast code only where necessary.
-(Corollary: write as little as possible in assembly language.)
+* Strive for readable, maintainable code first and fast code only where

 * Run an end-to-end build machine.